 This site tells about a family of special-needs dogs and cats who came to live in our home (and a few who have added so much to our therapy office).

-Note: I could not have written this without special help on my computer.
+Note: I could not have written this without one of the cats giving me special help on my computer.

 Along the left side of the screen you'll see a navigation bar.
 Choose any of those links under "Topics on this Site," and you'll see the photographs and stories of Gracie, Charlie, Emma, Snow, Winter, Sirius, Milagro, Frankie, Jacob, Huckleberry, Lincoln, Ember, Gabriel, Harmony, Sarah, Louie, Ursa, Gideon, June, Leon, Annie, Rachel, Phoenix, Stormey, Ariel, Wendy, Homer, Pumpkin, Aurora, Lilian, Linus, Harry, Abby, Blue, Moon, and Flutie.